efarraro/krumit/_abilities/DualWield.md

 ---

 EN_name: "Dual Wield"
-EN_description: "Acquire target weapon of cost 2 or less and add an additional copy to your inventory.
+EN_description: "Acquire target weapon of cost coin 2 or less and add an additional copy to your inventory.
 Exhaust"
 EN_flavor: "Whirl-Dancers appear as a tornado of steel, a hypnosis of blades."
 tile_id: DualWield
 cost: 2